I was playing with an eighteen-month-old baby, who was restless and walked away from me. In a flash of insight I called him back and gave him my mala

 Each morning before my predawn meditation, I go to the balcony, stretch out my arms to the sky, and offer my gratitude to God and my beloved Gurumayi.
 I visualize them holding my hand and guiding me through the blessed day ahead.

 Recently I was freezing cold.
 I boiled salted water along with a few leftover potatoes and put cream over them.
 When I felt warmth coming into my body, immense gratitude suddenly washed over me.
 I felt love in the food.
-Then I remembered Gurumayi telling Rohit to pray that all children have enough to eat.
+Then I remembered Gurumayi telling the young boy Rohit to pray that all children have enough to eat.
 I prayed that this may be so for children and all people.

 At night when I go to bed, I sometimes feel so grateful just to have a bed and its protection.
 Knowing that on this earth many people are sleeping on the street, and that having a bed to sleep in is something special, fills me with gratitude.
 Then I pray for a protected and soft, warm place to sleep for all.